Clear Answers, Clear Process

 • Brushing: Several times per week to prevent tangles and matting

-• Other Care: Nail trimming, ear cleaning (important due to floppy ears), and dental care
+• Other Care: Nail trimming, ear cleaning, and routine dental care

 Key Reasons Goldendoodles Are So Loved